You are here: Homepage The Institute The BfR structure Food Safety Food Toxicology

 Unit Food Toxicology

-• Conventional foods (foods of plant and animal origin and their natural ingredients)
+• Foods for general consumption (foods of vegetable and animal origin and their natural ingredients)

-• Food additives, technical auxiliaries and chemically defined (natural, nature-identical and artificial) flavourings, aromatic extracts (natural aromas, their starting materials and “active principles”), reaction aromas and smoke aromas
+• Food additives, processing aids and chemically defined (natural, nature-identical and artificial) flavourings, flavouring extracts (natural flavours, source materials and “active principles”), thermal process flavourings and smoke flavourings

-• Alcoholic beverages, fruit juices, soft drinks, coffee, tea and cocoa as well as their ingredients and impurities
+• Alcoholic beverages, fruit juices, soft drinks, coffee, tea and cocoa and their ingredients and impurities

 • Foods from genetically modified organisms

-Staff members in the Unit are involved in national and international scientific bodies like the Senate Commission on Food Safety (SKLM) of the German Research Foundation (DFG), the corresponding scientific panels of the European Food Safety Authority (EFSA) and the International Organisation of Vine and Wine (OIV).
+Staff members of the unit work in national and international specialised committees, in particular the scientific committees and working groups of the European Food Safety Authority (EFSA) and International Organisation of Vine and Wine (OIV).

 Up